Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Introduction

 However, recent studies on model growth seldom investigate its application to fully converged models.
 Existing works \citep{shen2022StagedTraining, du2024stackingyourtransformer} typically grow models after only a brief initial training period, a scenario that fails to leverage significant sunk costs.
 This work addresses a more pressing question: what is the optimal method for growing a well-trained model to maximize the return on its substantial sunk cost?
 Besides, with the increasing adoption of Mixture-of-Experts (MoE) architectures, it is crucial to investigate the effect of model growth on such structures, but to the best of our knowledge, this topic has not been systematically studied until now.

 To address this gap, we develop a framework specifically for well-converged MoE models, proposing two orthogonal growth strategies: depth-wise expansion (adding layers) and width-wise expansion (increasing the number of experts), as illustrated in \cref{fig:main} (right).
-We challenge the widely adopted ``stacking" method for layer copying \citep{du2024stackingyourtransformer, wu2024LlamaPro}, hypothesizing that it is suboptimal for converged models.
-Instead, we propose an ``interpositional" method that better preserves the learned structural properties of the model, such as the characteristic trend in layer-wise weight norms.
-Moreover, we discover that adding a small amount of noise to newly copied experts is crucial as it facilitates better expert specialization.
+While ``stacking" is a common baseline for layer copying \citep{du2024stackingyourtransformer, wu2024LlamaPro}, we provide empirical evidence that our ``interpositional" method is superior.
+Our analysis reveals a critical threshold: models trained with more than Chinchilla-scaling law's \citep{hoffmann2022chinchilla_scaling_law} optimal tokens exhibit unique inter-layer weight norm patterns.
+We show that while stacking disrupts these established structures, the interpositional method maintains them, thereby achieving better performance in deeply converged models.
+Moreover, we discover that adding a small amount of noise to newly copied experts is crucial, as it facilitates better expert specialization.
+We also empirically validate the orthogonal nature of the two proposed growth strategies, ensuring consistent performance regardless of their execution sequence.

 We also provide a comprehensive study on the optimal timing for growth to best utilize the sunk cost.
-Our findings reveal a strong positive correlation between the amount of pre-training (measured in sunk FLOPs) and the final performance of the grown model.
+Our findings reveal a strong positive correlation between the amount of sunk FLOPs and the final performance of the grown model.
 This confirms that a greater initial investment leads to a better final model, highlighting the efficacy of our framework in recycling prior computation.
 We further demonstrate that under a fixed total training budget (sunk + additional FLOPs), model growth is comparable or even slightly superior to training a large model from scratch.

 Finally, we conduct extensive experiments to demonstrate the scalability and robustness of our orthogonal growth framework.
 As shown in \cref{fig:main} (left), our method effectively scales an MoE model from 17 billion to 70 billion parameters using a 1-trillion-token dataset.
-The resulting model achieves a 10.66\% average accuracy improvement on downstream tasks compared to a model trained from scratch with the same additional FLOPs budget.
+The resulting model achieves a 10.6\% average accuracy improvement on downstream tasks compared to a model trained from scratch with the same additional FLOPs budget.